Restore Your Smile Permanently

 As the name implies, a mini implant is smaller than a traditional dental implant.
-Mini implants are usually about half of the width and length of dental implants.
+Mini implants are usually about half the width and longer in length than conventional implants.
 This means that they can be placed with a less invasive treatment, and can be used even if your jaw bone has deteriorated due to tooth loss.
 Even if you are not a good candidate for dental implants, mini implants might be a good option for you.

 What’s the Difference?

 Mini Implants vs. Traditional Implants

 Mini implants are smaller, which means the process of placing them into your mouth is less invasive.
 In addition, they are more like a screw and are tapered in shape allowing for just a pilot hole to guide them in place whereas the conventional implants are cylindrical in their entire length, necessitating an extreme amount of bone to be removed, which leads to a longer healing time.
 Mini implants also attach to dental restorations differently than traditional implants.
 Traditional implants use a small “abutment” that screws onto the implant.
 Then, a restoration like a dental crown can be attached to the abutment.